Dennis-Maigua/ai-medical-assistant/README.md

 - **Evaluation and Iteration**: Tests and refines the chatbot's performance based on real or simulated interactions to improve accuracy and user satisfaction.

 ### Integration and Deployment:
-- **Platform Integration**: Allows deployment on various platforms (e.g., web, mobile apps, messaging platforms) to interact with users where they are.
+- **Platform Integration**: Allows deployment on various platforms (e.g., web, apps, messaging platforms) to interact with users where they are.
 - **Continuous Learning**: Supports ongoing updates and improvements based on user feedback and evolving needs.

 # Setup